hpnkv/eyeglasses_on_photo/README.md

 # Eyeglasses presence classifier test

 This repository contains a pipeline to find images of faces of people wearing eyeglasses.
 It consists of a small CNN working on top of a face detector and face landmark predictor from `dlib`.
-It uses two datasets, [MeGlass](https://github.com/cleardusk/MeGlass) and a custom slice from [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), for training and achieves a validation accuracy of 98.62% and 99.7% respectively.
+It uses two datasets, [MeGlass](https://github.com/cleardusk/MeGlass) and a custom slice from [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), for training and achieves a validation accuracy of 99.7% and 98.62% respectively.

-If all dependencies are built with CUDA support, the inference time is under 10 ms per image, and is usually around 3–4 ms.
+If all dependencies are built with CUDA support, the inference time inside classification stage is usually around 20 ms. The weights of the model are stored in under 100 KB.

 ## Instructions